T

 TinyBizTools

-Calculate overtime pay instantly.
-Free overtime calculator for hourly employees — regular pay, OT pay, and total earnings breakdown.
+Calculate overtime pay for hourly employees instantly.
+Free overtime calculator — see regular pay, OT pay at 1.5x or 2x, and total weekly earnings breakdown.

 $